Reviews You Can Rely On

 Weight (in pounds) 1.28 lbs

 If you ski often enough to justify spending top dollar on a cream-of-the-crop ski kit, the Arc'teryx Sabre Pant is our top recommendation.
 This uninsulated hardshell pant offers premium features to keep the weather out, like waterproof zippers, taped seams, and protective Gore-Tex Pro fabric.
-We love the fit and the range of motion.
+As our lead tester notes, “These pants represent the industry's best in weather protection.”
+We love the fit and the range of motion, which is nearly perfect and similar to the Mammut Haldigrat HS Bib.
 The Sabre pants are comfortable without being too baggy and have great features.
-At 1.3 pounds, it is also one of the lighter options.
+At 1.3 pounds, it's also one of the lighter options.
 That, combined with great ventilation, makes it a more versatile pants when properly layered.
 We used this in sub-zero temps as well as warmer spring skiing.
 The integrated belt kept the pants right where we wanted them.
+This pant is similar to the excellent Norrona Lofoten GORE-TEX but edges out this model to earn our favor.

 These pants are just a shell; there is no insulation except a thin fleece lining, so you must dial your underlayers to stay warm on cold days.
 If you want the warmest pants out there, look at the Spyder Dare (which is half the price).
 And, of course, not everyone needs such a pricey, high-performing pant to hit the slopes in, and we tested other pants that get the job done well for a lower cost.
 You can save a few bucks with the Helly Hansen Legendary Insulated without compromising much performance.
 Overall, the Arc'teryx Sabre Pant is a durable pant and our favorite shell ski pant we tested.